-There is a risk that you may not receive dividends or that our dividends may not grow over time.
+There is a risk that investors in our common stock may not receive dividends or that our dividends may not grow over time.

 We intend to continue making distributions on a quarterly basis to our stockholders out of assets legally available for distribution.
 We cannot assure you that we will achieve investment results or maintain a tax status that will allow or require any specified level of cash distributions or year-to-year increases in cash distributions.
-Our ability to pay distributions might be adversely affected by the impact of one or more of the risk factors described in this annual report.
+Our ability to pay distributions might be adversely affected by the impact of one or more of the risk factors described in this Annual Report.
 Due to the asset coverage test applicable to us under the 1940 Act as a BDC or restrictions under our credit facilities, we may be limited in our ability to make distributions.
 Although a portion of our expected earnings and dividend distributions will be attributable to net interest income, we do not expect to generate capital gains from the sale of our portfolio investments on a level or uniform basis from quarter to quarter.
 This may result in substantial fluctuations in our quarterly dividend payments.

 In some cases where we receive certain upfront fees in connection with loans we originate, we treat the loan as having OID under applicable accounting and tax regulations, even though we have received the corresponding cash.
 In other cases, however, we may recognize income before or without receiving the corresponding cash, including in connection with the accretion of OID.
-For other risks associated with debt obligations treated as having OID, see "-Risks Related to Our Portfolio Company Investments-There are certain risks associated with holding debt obligations that have original issue discount or PIK."
+For other risks associated with debt obligations treated as having OID, see "-Risks Related to Our Portfolio Company Investments-There are certain risks associated with holding debt obligations that have original issue discount or payment-in-kind interest."

 Therefore, we may be required to make a distribution to our stockholders in order to satisfy the annual distribution requirement necessary to qualify for and maintain RIC tax treatment under Subchapter M of the Code, even though we may not have received the corresponding cash amount.
 Accordingly, we may have to sell investments at times we would not otherwise consider advantageous, raise additional debt or equity capital or reduce new investment originations to meet these distribution requirements for this purpose.
 If we are not able to obtain cash from other sources, we may fail to qualify as a RIC and thereby be subject to corporate-level income tax.
-In addition, the withholding tax treatment of our distributions to certain of our non-U.S. stockholders depends on whether and when Congress enacts legislation extending the pass-through treatment of "interest-related dividends."
-This treatment expired for taxable years commencing after December 31, 2014.
-See "ITEM 1.
-BUSINESS-Regulation as a Business Development Company -Regulated Investment Company Classification."